abhinawtiwari/Indian-Guide-To-Dublin/README.md

 Use my code: 0FB1E77E or sign up using my link here: https://link.aspora.com/DYot/0FB1E77E.
 # Day to day transactions
 You will miss UPI here but it is what it is.
 Revolut makes things convenient here though.
 It's handy for quick transactions - shopping, paying friends etc. You can download the app on your phone and set it up.
+# Bank account
+AIB, BoI, PTSB are some popular banks to consider for account opening.
 # What to bring from India
 Ayurvedic, homeopathic medicines, your favorite hair and body products, body grooming electronics <br>
 Cooker, sabzi masala, snacks, chakla-belan <br>